 Historian For a Day: The Lucy Higgs Nichols Story

 Learn about the Underground Railroad and the story of Lucy Higgs Nichols, a Civil War nurse who escaped enslavement and settled in New Albany!
-This program is a 1.5-hour experience designed for 3rd-5th graders that combines recorded videos (including an art activity video that uses easy at-home materials) with a one-hour live, synchronous, interactive storytelling session with our museum educator.
-Schedule this experience for your classrooms of up to 50 students at a time by contacting us directly at email@example.com or 812-944-7336.
+This program is a 1.5-hour experience designed for 3rd-5th graders that combines a one-hour live, synchronous, interactive storytelling session using primary sources with our Museum Educator and your choice of a collaborative or individual bookmaking art activity.
+Interested in this program but you have a middle or high school class?
+Let us know and we can work to accommodate your needs!
+Schedule this experience for your classrooms of up to 50 students at a time by contacting us directly at firstname.lastname@example.org or 812-944-7336.

 *Note: this program is free for Floyd County, IN classrooms and non-profit organizations.
 Fees per classroom may apply for schools outside of Floyd County.